Mirza Ali Baig: 7 Summits 7 Continents

 After Everest expedition for Gender equality and women empowerment, he created yet another project 7 Summits 7 Continents.
-For Adventure diplomacy, connecting people through Mountains, thus Mirza could bring 5 embassies together to be support group as “Adventure Diplomacy Support Group” Mirza Ali went on this Diplomacy expedition with his sister to conquer the 7 highest peaks in 7 continents and within eight months Samina Baig conquered all 7 Mountains while Mount Everest remains to be conquered by Mirza Ali, If Mirza Ali conquers Mount Everest they going to be the first siblings accomplish this feat.
-Mirza Ali is trying to show positive face of Pakistan and brave face of Pakistani women.
+For Adventure diplomacy, connecting people through Mountains, thus Mirza could bring 5 embassies together to be support group as "Adventure Diplomacy Support Group" Mirza Ali went on this Diplomacy expedition with his sister to conquer the 7 highest peaks in 7 continents and within eight months Samina Baig conquered all 7 Mountains while Mount Everest remained to be conquered by Mirza Ali.
+He later conquered Mount Everest in 2019 and they became the first Pakistani siblings to complete the Seven Summits.

 Beyond The Heights

 Beyond the Heights is a documentary about Samina Baig's journey from her remote mountain village to the top of Mount Everest.
 It was premiered on 5 March 2015 in Islamabad and was released on limited screens around Pakistan.

 Other works

 Pakistan Youth Outreach

 Mirza Ali founded an NGO Pakistan Youth Outreach which aims to promote Gender Equality through education and adventure sports among youth and women in Pakistan.
 Mirza is providing training and organizing expeditions for students of various schools, colleges and universities, of Pakistan putting his entire effort to bring mountaineering as sports in Pakistan.